punko-link/punko-link.github.io/content/docs/pages/new-route.md

 ## Next

 That's a request routed end to end through the admin panel.
-The [Cheat Sheet](#cheat-sheet) has the commands and config blocks you'll reach for most from here.
+For a closer look at each panel you just used, start with [Servers](#servers).